isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Design Principles.md

 a common digital platform.
 TradeTrust also uses Decentralised Identifiers (DID), digital signatures and cryptographic proof methods to verify the source and authenticity of documents.</p>
-<p>You can free to choose to use any of the 4 blockchains - Etherum, Polygon,
+<p>You are free to choose to use any of the 4 blockchains - Etherum, Polygon,
 XDC, Stability to transact TradeTrust-issued documents.</p>
 </li>
 </ol>